Event Details

 • Gwion Owen – Beef & Sheep Farmer, Cerrigydrudion

-• Iwan Jones – Dairy Farmer, Bala
+• Aled Evans – Dairy Beef Farmer, Carmarthen

 (Followed by Q&A with the audience)